heusalagroup/fi.hg.ui/README.md

 ### The iframe demo

-Here's a iframe POC how to use the form model on outside website:
+Here's an iframe POC how to use the form model on outside website:

 ```html
 <div id="iframe-container"></div>